 Katherine Jones is an artist based in Cardiff.
 Her work comprises of beautiful memory boxes – curated collections of found and treasured objects.
 Katherine’s work 'Mamgu’s Boxes' (a Welsh word for Grandma) has featured on BBC Radio 4.
 In addition, she produces intricately detailed pen and ink drawings of Welsh landscapes, cityscapes, individual buildings and animals.
 She has completed commissions for the National Trust, National Museum of Wales and Cardiff University.

 Siop y Pethe

 You can’t go wrong with a book or beautiful journal!
 A shop filled with Welsh products located in the centre of Aberystwyth.
 Siop y Pethe sells all sorts of goods, from books to beauty items, to locally made craft.
 A great independent shop which also has an online presence, and sends orders to customers in all corners of Wales and beyond.

 Lodestars Anthology magazine

-What better way to celebrate St Davids Day but a brand new magazine all about Wales.
-Wales stars in the latest edition of the biannual travel and photography journal: Lodestars Anthology.
+What better way to celebrate St Davids Day but a magazine all about Wales.
+Wales stars in Issue 14 of the biannual travel and photography journal: Lodestars Anthology.
 In the words of editor Liz Shaffer:

 'This is our ode to Wales – a celebration of its soaring peaks and dazzling waters, its wilderness, song and lore.
 Venture here to walk in the footsteps of saints and ancient kings, and to explore landscapes – diverse, dramatic and sublime – destined to fill you with awe.
 You’ll cross paths with artists, poets and lavender farmers, feast on Welsh cakes and bara brith, drink in the history, swim in the sea, hike hills, forage, revel and bask in the beauty.
 All the while knowing that here, there may well be dragons.'